Pixel-based Reconfigurable Beamforming Networks Emulating Physical Movement in FAS: Introduction

-Our design for the PRBFN-FAS adopts a cascaded topology composed of identical unit cells, each with one input and two outputs.
-FAS with large $W$ is achieved by cascading multiple unit cells.
-In principle, this cascaded topology is limited only by insertion loss, which can be compensated by additional amplifiers.
+Our design for the PRBFN-FAS adopts a cascaded topology composed of identical unit cells.
+FAS with large $W$ can be achieved by cascading multiple unit cells, breaking the limits in PRAs.